How to Get Started

 - The online New Student Orientation will help you get started on a successful college experience!

 - You can view it anytime, anywhere, and at your own pace.
+Computer labs are available on all campuses if you don't have Internet access.

 Apply for Financial Aid if needed